Marcel-aka-Satum/ProgrammingProjectDatabases/Backend/Database/readme.md

 **`newsarticles`**

 This table is the heart of the application.
 It contains all the news articles fetched from the various RSS feeds.
-Each article has a unique `URL`, `Title`, `Summary`, `Published` date, an `Image` URL and a `Topic`.
+Each article has a unique `URL`, `Title`, `Summary`, `Published` date, an `Image URL`, a `Topic`, a `Clicked` (how many times an article is clicked) and a `Language` of the article.
 The `RSS_URL` is a foreign key linking back to the `rssfeeds` table, so we know which feed an article came from.
 The `ON DELETE CASCADE` clause ensures that if a feed is deleted, all related articles will also be deleted.

 **`relatedcluster`**